-This year is the year that I will keep my resolutions!
+This year is the year that I will keep my resolutions!1.
+Lose 10 lbs.

 2. Exercise 4 times a week